 - Ask for help when needed.

 Early recognition and treatment are keys to slowing down the progress of COPD.
-If you smoke, stop immediately.
-If you suspect you have COPD symptoms, contact your doctor right away.
-Request an appointment today by calling 865.305.6970
+If you smoke, stop now.
+If you suspect you have COPD symptoms, call your doctor.
+Request an appointment today by calling 865-305-6970.

-Go to the emergency room or call the local emergency number (such as 911) if you have a rapid increase in shortness of breath.
-Click here for the online COPD Risk Assessment or to read the National Institutes of Health’s Key Points for COPD.
+Go to the emergency room or call 911 if you have a rapid increase in shortness of breath.